narnia1991/cra-template-tsghpages/README.md

 The main inspiration behind this is to encourage new react developers to deploy their website/portfolio on github pages.
 Many students/fresh graduates doesn't have any resource to buy web hosting I want to encourage them to take advantage of the free feature that github has made available for us.

+See the full documentation [here](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site) on how to deploy github pages site

 # cra-template-tsghpages ✨

 CRA template with Typescript, and Github Pages scripts installed.
 Fixed yarn audit issues.